heykayla/heykayla/README.md

 Here are a few things about me and what I'm doing lately:

 ✍️ I am a workaholic who loves to create documentation in my free time just for fun!
-You can check out my [Technical-Writing-Portfolio](https://github.com/heykayla/Technical-Writing-Portfolio) to see the documents I have produced thus far.
+You can check out my [Technical-Writing-Portfolio](https://github.com/heykayla/Technical-Writing-Portfolio) repository to see the technical documents I have produced thus far.

 🌱 I am a lover of learning, and I'm currently teaching myself Git and DITA.